mamaral/Onboard/README.md

 onboardingVC.shouldFadeTransitions = YES; // defaults to NO
 ```

+***Note:*** Ensure you do not cause the onboard view controller's view to be loaded prior to setting these properties, as these values only take effect when the view controller's `viewDidLoad` is called, so doing something like setting your `onboardingVC.view.backgroundColor = [UIColor whiteColor];` before setting this values would lead to the setting of these to not take effect.

 You can tweak these settings in a few different combinations to get your desired effect:

 ![demo](Screenshots/normal.png)